Studio3/RokuDataDog/README.md

  dataDogTracker.callFunc("sendError", error)
 ```

-#### Used with brightscript project:
+#### Used with BrightScript project:

-- Inside the xml file of your component you have to include the following scripts:
+- Inside the XML file of your component you have to include the following scripts:
 ```
 <script type="text/brightscript" uri="pkg:/components/dataDogTracker/viewSample.brs" />
 <script type="text/brightscript" uri="pkg:/components/dataDogTracker/errorSample.brs" />